giovannidiana/COVID-19/index.markdown

 $$
 \begin{align*}
-\frac{dX}{dt} &= \lambda x - q X A,\quad X(t_0) = X_0\\
+\frac{dX}{dt} &= \lambda X - X A,\quad X(t_0) = X_0\\
-\frac{dA}{dt} &= h X,\quad A(t_0)=0\\
+\frac{dA}{dt} &= h X\theta(t-t_0),\quad A(t_0)=0\\
-n(t) & \sim \mathrm{Poisson}(X(t)\cdot p(t)),\quad p(t)=\frac{X(t)}{X(t)+k}
+n(t) & \sim \mathrm{Poisson}(X(t))
 \end{align*}
 $$

-where $\lambda$ is the replication rate, $h$ quantifies the impact of the outbreack on local interventions and $q$ is their effect in containing the infection.
+where $\lambda$ is the (observed) infection rate and $h$ quantifies the impact of the outbreack on local interventions, taken after time $t_0$.
-$X_0$ is the average number of infections at the initial time (22/01/2020) and the constant $k$ parametrizes the fraction $p(t)$ of observed cases with respect to the average of new infections $X(t)$.
+$X_0$ is the average number of infections at the initial time (22/01/2020).
-Figure 2 illustrate the typical dynamics of the model.
+Figure 2 illustrates the typical dynamics of the model.

 |<img src="Figures/Figure_1.png"/>|
 |:--:|
 |Fig. 2: *Dynamics of the number of infections*|

 ## Statistical inference of model parameters
 By using the available daily reported cases in the public repository [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) we can estimate the parameters of the model from the data for each country/region affected by the infection.
-Knowing the model parameters allow us to draw predictions on future infections.
-For this analysis we will assume that the replication rate $\lambda$ is the same for all countries whereas all the other model parameters are country-dependent.
-This allows us to exploit the worldwide data to provide a precise estimate of the replication rate which would not be easy to extract from areas where the number of infections is low.
+Knowing the model parameters allow us to draw predictions on how the epidemics will evolve.
+For this analysis we assume that the rate of infection $\lambda$ is the same for all countries whereas all the other model parameters are country-dependent.
+This allows us to exploit the worldwide data to strengthen the predictive power of the model.

-The framework of statistical inference allows us to estimate the model parameters and make predictions while taking into account statistical uncertainties derived from the data.
-We performed a global analysis of all 114 countries included in the CSSE dataset [1]
+The framework of statistical inference allows us to estimate the model parameters and make predictions while taking into account statistical uncertainties derived from the data and the prior uncertainty.
+We performed a global analysis on 44 countries included in the CSSE dataset [1].

+The interactive chart below gives an overview of the course of the infection for each country.
 <iframe width="800" height="400" frameborder="0" scrolling="no"
 src="plotly_chart.html"></iframe>

 ## References
 1. Dong, Ensheng, Hongru Du, and Lauren Gardner.
 "An interactive web-based dashboard to track COVID-19 in real time."
 The Lancet Infectious Diseases (2020).